Follow a specialized curriculum complete with course guides, resources and materials.

 ⇒ Be creative and free with your own unique teaching style

 Schedules can also include 1-to-1 classes with children, teens and adults.

-While the majority of teachers’ schedules is made up of group classes with young learners, most teachers will also teach some 1-1 private classes.
+While the majority of teachers’ schedules are made up of group classes with young learners, teachers may also teach 1-to-1 private classes through Shane.
 These classes take place at the school and can range from young learners to teens to adults.

 Private classes provide a nice change of pace from teaching group classes.

 Teach a variety of books produced and published by Shane English School Taiwan.